 Choosing your next enterprise resource planning (ERP) software system is a challenging decision.
-Ad hoc, unstructured selections of an ERP system will likely result in significant extra costs and disruptions to corporate efficiency.
+Poorly planned, unstructured selections of an ERP system will almost certainly result in significant extra costs and disruptions to business operations.

 In many cases, businesses evaluate ERP systems based on their market reputation, a referral from a friend, or a colleague’s prior experience with an ERP system.
 However, what frequently occurs is insufficient requirements gathering, generic vendor demos, an overemphasis on total costs, employee bias, attempted self-implementation, and an ERP vendor’s misinterpretation of requirements.

-We have all encountered at least one or more of these situations, and the financial impact can be enormous, significantly decreasing the likelihood of a successful ERP software pick.
-The necessity of following an organized approach will boost your chances of success – the following are some points to consider:
+Many of us have encountered at least one or more of these situations, and the financial and business reputation can be enormous, significantly decreasing the likelihood of a successful ERP software pick.
+The need to follow an organized approach will dramatically improve your chances of success – the following are some points to consider:

 1. Conduct a review and analysis of business processes

 Avoiding significant problems while selecting ERP software demands a disciplined strategy.
-The first and most critical activity that a business must complete is a Business Process Review (BPR) and a Needs Assessment/Analysis (NAA).
-By utilizing BPR and NAA, either internally or through the engagement of a professional services firm, you may identify the precise business and end-user requirements and ascertain the impact of the business process.
+The first and most critical activity that a business must complete is a Business Process Review and a Needs Assessment.
+By utilizing these two approaches, either internally or via external resources, you may identify the precise business and end-user requirements and ascertain the impact of the business process.
 You’ll discover ways to improve efficiency, lower overhead expenses, and gather warnings and reporting requirements at critical phases of the business workflow.
 By explicitly outlining your business processes and system needs, you can share them with the vendor, who can then deliver a solution presentation tailored to your business, rather than a generic demonstration of their software.

 2. Conduct an evaluation of the ERP technology platforms that are supported

-Due to the variety of technology platform alternatives – on-premise, cloud, and managed services – choosing the correct ERP system for your organization should be the first step in the decision-making process.
+Due to the variety of technology platform alternatives – on-premise, cloud, and managed services – choosing the right one should be one of the first steps in the decision-making process.
 While technology platforms are an integral aspect of any ERP software, each solution has distinct advantages and disadvantages.
-While cloud-based ERP systems have gained acceptance in our business cultures, cloud solutions still account for a very small portion of overall ERP systems sold in North America.
-Managed Services provides server and backup outsourcing services.
-They are typically employed by larger businesses to manage capital expenses and are based on a leasing model.
+As an example, cloud-based ERP systems have gained acceptance across all business models, but cloud solutions still account for a very small portion of overall ERP systems sold in North America.
 On-premise refers to the traditional technique of purchasing an ERP system for installation on company-owned servers.
-You’ll need to determine which ERP system is the greatest fit for your business and implement the technology platform that the ERP system supports.
+As a result, establishing the platform is a key first step in developing your requirements.

-As is the case with any business owners, we exaggerate the expense of a new ERP system and related technology platforms.
-Between five and seven years, many businesses reassess their ERP requirements in response to changes in the business environment.
-However, many businesses have used the same ERP system for over a decade, thus understanding the Total Cost of Ownership (TCO) is critical when making a selection.
-While we often focus on the first year of investment as the impact on the business, looking at the initial investment plus subsequent support costs over a five, seven, or ten-year period provides a more accurate picture of the total cost of a new ERP system.
-Numerous ERP software companies now offer a subscription-based pricing model.
+While organizations typically expect to keep their ERP solutions for a 5–7-year timeframe, in fact, a large portion of companies use it for a lot longer and generally only investigate replacements when the business model has changed significantly, or their existing platform is failing.
+As such, understanding the Total Cost of Ownership (TCO) is critical when making a selection.
+While it is not uncommon to focus on the first year of investment given the impact of the system on the business, looking at the initial investment plus subsequent support costs over a five, seven, or ten-year period provides a more accurate picture of the total cost of a new ERP system.
+Many of the leading ERP software vendors offer a subscription-based pricing model.
 Although the entire initial investment is significantly less, the total future costs can become significantly larger.
-With a subscription price plan, you must calculate the total cost of ownership over five, seven, and ten years in comparison to alternative pricing models, such as leasing.
+With a subscription price plan, you must calculate the total cost of ownership over a multi-year timeframe when comparing alternative pricing models, such as leasing.

 4. Determine the new system's potential commercial benefits.

-The prospective business benefits of a new ERP system should be quantified quantitatively, qualitatively, and financially.
-The benefit can be simply defined by doing an assessment of your business’s critical functional areas to identify the impact on all stakeholders, including customers, vendors, and workers.
+The potential business benefits of a new ERP system should be assessed from a qualitative and financial perspective.
+The benefit can be determined by conducting an assessment of the business’s critical functional areas to identify the impact on all stakeholders, including customers, vendors, and workers.
 While many business owners believe they have an intuitive sense of the influence on all stakeholders, a requirements analysis should be conducted to assess and confirm the expenditure required to optimize a return.

-Let us not underestimate the influence that implementing a new ERP system will have on your staff, particularly if they are not involved in decision-making.
-Your employees have a thorough understanding of the requirements necessary to assist them in performing their day-to-day job responsibilities and empowering those involved in the selection process will undoubtedly assist in achieving the commitment necessary to achieve success during the implementation process.
+It is critical to understand the impact to the company’s employees of implementing a new ERP system, particularly if they are not involved in decision-making.
+Your employees have a thorough understanding of the requirements necessary to assist them in performing their day-to-day job responsibilities so including key members in the selection process will very likely assist in achieving the commitment necessary to achieve success during the implementation process.

 The Litcom Approach